Weather of 2010: June 21–30: Europe

 Heavy rainfall happened in central and north-eastern Romania between June 22 and 29.

-1,870 people were evacuated from 10 villages in Suceava county, as the river Siret threatened to overflow on the afternoon of June 28.
+1,870 people were evacuated from villages in Suceava county, as the river Siret threatened to overflow on the afternoon of June 28.
 Some 1,100 sheep were moved to higher ground in the mostly rural region.
 Refugees were taken by local monasteries, schools, cultural centers, and relatives.
 Gheorghe Flutur, president of Suceava county, said his region was one of the worst hit in the country.
 Later that day, the Siret threatened to break through the dikes protecting the town of Șendreni, as locals and emergency services reinforced the dikes with sandbags by the truck-full to prevent the river from breaking out and flooding the town.

 The north-eastern town of Dorohoi witnessed six deaths on June 29 as floods rose to just over 1 m in some places.
 Several roads into Dorohoi remained either washed away or under water.
 Ten people were killed by the floods in total.
 The railway line to Ukraine, electricity pylons, bridges, and roads were damaged across northern and eastern Romania.

 The Romanian counties of Alba, Arad, Bacău, Botoșani, Brașov, Cluj, Hunedoara, Iași, Mehedinți, Neamț, Olt, Prahova, Sălaj, Sibiu, Suceava, Timiș, Tulcea, Vâlcea, and Vrancea were flooded in late June.
 Botoșani, Suceava, and Tulcea counties took the brunt of the damage.
 Also affected was Chernivtsi province in the neighboring Ukraine.

 On June 29 and 30, Romanian Prime Minister Emil Boc toured the devastated regions in the north-east of the country.
 Romanian Interior Minister Vasile Blaga told parliament that the losses were equivalent to 0.6% of GDP.
 The agriculture ministry estimated that, of 2000000 ha of arable land, 12000 ha were damaged.
 Moldova and Ukraine had yet to assess the crisis in their flooded regions.
 Russia gave 70 t of humanitarian aid to Ukraine.

 On July 9, the European Union's Humanitarian Aid and Civil Protection representative, Kristalina Georgieva, let Belgium send aid to Romania.
 The fortnight-long floods in Rumania killed 23–24 people, injured 43, made 7,000–18,000 homeless, and caused 60,000,000 Euros (US$76,000,000) of damage.
-Romania is part of the EU's Civilian Solidarity Mechanism.
 One Ukrainian was killed by the floods in Ukraine's Chernivtsi region.